 Most of her pictures were taken by her husband himself.
 This is contradictory to a fact which says otherwise.
 So, one thing here is pretty clear that the lady in the pictures is definitely Princess Qajar.

 Princess Qajar belongs to that period of Persian history where possessing a mustache or having a unibrow was considered to be a symbol of great beauty.
 This is the reason why she was considered to be a phenomenal Persian beauty of the 19th century despite having what is considered a stereotypically manly appearance.

 There is an unfortunate sensational claim related to Princess Qajar.
 It has been claimed that thirteen men killed themselves for their unconditional love towards the princess.
 However, there is no source in history that proves such claims.

-Princess Qajar was, in fact, the most photographed woman of her times.
-Well, her numerous pictures available in the archives and of course, internet are proof of that.
+Princess Qajar was, in fact, the most photographed woman of her time.
+Well, her numerous pictures available in the archives and of course, the internet is proof of that.
 She was indeed a symbol of Persian beauty and her photographs are subject of interest among intellectuals even now.

 Princess Qajar’s husband was Amir Hussein Khan Shoja– Al Saltaneh.
 They had four children– two sons and two daughters.
 However, the two of them divorced each other later on.

 Princess Qajar happened to be the love interest of a well-known poet named Aref Qazvini.
 He wrote a poem titled Ey Taj in the name of the princess.